Body Cam (film): Plot

 In Swinton, Louisiana, police officer Kevin Ganning pulls over a green van for not having a license plate, but when he points his gun at the driver, an unknown entity pulls him away.
 Officers Renee Lomito-Smith and rookie Danny Holledge are called to investigate Ganning's last known location, where they find the dash-cam footage showing Ganning's beating from an unknown entity and Ganning's lifeless body.
 Sergeant Kesper tells them the footage was destroyed before they had arrived.

 When Lomito-Smith recognizes a hospital logo on the driver's pants, she tracks down the driver: Taneesha Branz.
-She and Danny Holledge discover Taneesha's home abandoned, but they find a photo of Taneesha and her son.
-Danny Holledge leaves quickly because of roaches, but when Lomito-Smith tries to exit, she finds it locked and realizes the entity is watching.
+She and Holledge discover Taneesha's home abandoned, but they find a photo of Taneesha and her son.
+Holledge leaves quickly because of roaches, but when Lomito-Smith tries to exit, she finds it locked and realizes the entity is watching.
 She escapes by breaking the door window.
 Lomito-Smith later learns Taneesha's son Demarco was killed in a gang shoot out.

 Taneesha shops in a grocery store and is harassed by two men vandalizing the store.
-Officers Roberts and Birke spot her green van, calling for backup; Lomito-Smith and Danny Holledge answer the call.
+Officers Roberts and Birke spot her green van, calling for backup; Lomito-Smith and Holledge answer the call.
 Birke and Roberts question the two men.
 One of the men kills Birke and takes Taneesha hostage.
 As he threatens to kill her, the entity lifts him into the air, freeing Taneesha, who gets away.
 Attempting to escape the entity, the robber fires his gun, accidentally killing the store clerk and his partner.
 When Roberts looks for the shooter, his bloodied body falls from the ceiling, his teeth taken out.
 The entity then suffocates Roberts with a bag before lifting him into the air and killing him off-screen.

-Lomito-Smith and Danny Holledge arrive and find everyone dead.
+Lomito-Smith and Holledge arrive and find everyone dead.
 Lomito-Smith discovers the security camera footage is unusable, so she steals one of the men's phones to find clues.
 At the medical examiner's, she unlocks the phone with the man's thumbprint.
 She later reviews the phone's video, noticing the entity behind Taneesha and the robber.